Caledonia Gladiators: Retired numbers

+Caledonia Blues

+In 2025, the Gladiators announced the launch of a new development team, Caledonia Blues, to support younger players under 23 years old to train and play, and integrate and play with the Gladiators’ first teams.

 Scottish Rockettes

-The Scottish Rockettes are official dance team of the Glasgow Rocks.
+The Scottish Rockettes were the official dance team of the Glasgow Rocks.
 Amongst other events they also perform at BBL competition finals and home games for Glasgow Rugby.

-The dance team is made up of 21 women who are all over 18 years of age from backgrounds as diverse as IT, nursing, finance, dance and sales.
+The dance team was made up of 21 women who are all over 18 years of age from backgrounds as diverse as IT, nursing, finance, dance and sales.
 Each year the dance team train in the USA alongside the NBA and NFL dancers, learning material from the world's best choreographers.

-Every year the team release a charity swimsuit calendar.
+Once the Caledonia Gladiators took over the Glasgow Rocks in 2022 the Rockettes were ended.